adas636/Inventor_chess/README.md

-# Inventory_chess
+# Inventor_chess
-Project containing model of chess set
+Project containing model of a chess set